 So now the question you probably all have, when is WordPress 5.0 coming out?
 The WordPress core team originally set a target release date of November 19, 2018.
 However, this was a tentative date.

-For most of you, these dates probably don’t look that great as they fall right around Thanksgiving and Christmas.
 If you’re working with clients running on WordPress this is something to keep in mind.
 You can, of course, install the Classic Editor or simply put off updating until later.

 How to Get Ready and Update to WordPress 5.0